How To Go Back To School With Defaulted Student Loans?

 You can consolidate your loan at studentloans.gov.

 You will need a Federal Student AID ID to log in to the site, after which you can view your loans.
-You can then choose which loans you want to consolidate.
+Additionally, you can then choose which loans you want to consolidate.

 Consider consolidating only some of your loans if you have begun earning credit toward Public Service Loan Forgiveness or Teacher Forgiveness.